 When he’s not spending his free time writing, you’ll find Chris travelling or hitting the beach to find fresh inspiration.

-Penned over the course of five years, Verses presents Chris' journey into adulthood through an emotive compilation of carefully-crafted verse.Shop now
+Penned over the course of a decade, Verses presents Chris' journey into adulthood through an emotive compilation of carefully-crafted verse.Shop now

 Chris Gill’s dystopian debut novel follows the story of Red, a rebellious 19-year-old who feels like the only person who distrusts the government.
 That is aside from her elderly friend, Marcus Moore, whose raspy cough has been getting worse by the day.
 And whoever is behind the whistleblowing website, Shareflow.